LucaGnezda/PSMediaCollectionManagement/README.md

     - Manage auto output indenting
     - Implement a mock console whose output can then be tested using Pester
     - Output colourful custom formatted tables
 - Probably just a bug in this module, but PowerShell seems unable to correctly handle a situation where a class with static methods, that requires an enum, which is defined in another file.
-When this is attempted, while the class itself will function correctly, but calling scopes only seem able to reference one of the two using statements at a time. if the second is referenced, the first is effectively unloaded.
+When this is attempted, while the class itself will function correctly, calling scopes only seem able to reference one of the two using statements at a time. if the second is referenced, the first is effectively unloaded.
 This issue has been tested and confirmed in PowerShell 5, 6 & 7.

 # Credits
 Would like to thank/credit a bunch of contributors and the community ...